FionaWright/CherryPip/README.md

 - Hot reloading for shaders
 - Can render GLTF scenes in either the rasterizer or path-tracer
 - Dear ImGui for the GUI

-### Rasterizer
-- Different debug view modes (WorldPos, Normals, Tangents, Binormals, UV, Lambert, Albedo)
+- Different debug view modes for the forward render backend (WorldPos, Normals, Tangents, Binormals, UV, Lambert, Albedo)
-- Skybox

 ### Path Tracer
 - Using RayQuery through a pixel shader